Each of our 18 Native American Suites is named after a famous historic Native American. Each suite at our Taos resort has the following features:

 Cochise (1823-1874) inspired this spacious 575 square-foot accommodation.
 Following decades of Mexican territorial wars, this Chiricahua Apache chief led the resistance to settlers’ incursions into the U.S Southwest from 1861 to 1870.
 As a leader of one of the last Apache bands to surrender, he is considered one of the most aggressive Native American leaders.
 By 1872 he agreed to move to the reservation.
 The framed photograph in the living room is a Jordan Torres who is a member of the Mescalero Apache nation and a great grandson of Cochise and Naiche.

-Geronimo (1829-1909) inspired this spacious 575 square-foot accommodation… In the 1870s and 1880’s this Chiricahua Apache chief led the revolt of 4,000 Apaches forcibly removed by U.S authorities to a barren Arizona reservation.
+Geronimo (1829-1909) inspired this spacious 575 square-foot accommodation.
+In the 1870s and 1880’s, this Chiricahua Apache chief led the revolt of 4,000 Apaches forcibly removed by U.S authorities to a barren Arizona reservation.
 Following Geronimo’s arrest and hard labor, he was placed on the Fort Sill Reservation in Oklahoma.
-The framed photograph in the living room is Houston Geronimo who is a member of the Mescalero Apache nation is of Oliver Enjady, a Mescalero Apache and great grandson of Perico (White Horse) who was Geronimo’s messenger.
+The framed photograph in the living room is Houston Geronimo who is a member of the Mescalero Apache nation and of Oliver Enjady, a Mescalero Apache and great grandson of Perico (White Horse) who was Geronimo’s messenger.

 Handsome Lake Suite